What Can I Do to Get My License Reinstated in Ohio?

 In certain circumstances, you can get your license back even if you are not currently in a financial position to pay all of your tickets and fees.

+The Ohio BMV has created a payment plan arrangement system that allows for driver’s license reinstatement if a person agrees to make minimum monthly payments.
 If you can meet all other requirements for getting your license back, you may be eligible to get on a plan that requires you to pay as little as $25 per month towards your BMV reinstatement fees.
-Of course, if you miss payments, it could result in your license getting suspended again.
+Of course, if you miss payments, your license could be suspended again.

 You May Be Eligible for a Limited Purpose License

 In Ohio, the answer is ‘yes’—but with certain conditions.
-Under Ohio state law, drivers may be eligible to get a limited purpose license that they can use before the suspension period has passed.
+Under Ohio state law, drivers may be eligible to get a limited-purpose license that they can use before the suspension period has passed.
 When you have limited driving privileges, you can generally operate a vehicle for work, medical, and educational purposes only.

 The bottom line: Do not drive on a suspended license in Ohio.
-If you need to drive yourself for basic day-to-day activities, you should apply for a limited purpose license.
+If you need to drive yourself for basic day-to-day activities, you should apply for a limited-purpose license.

 A License Suspension Can Be Appealed